skyswpark/Week_4_Assignment/README.md

 ### Prerequisites

 * This project uses Google Colab to run the scripts.
 When using Google Colab, you will need a Google account for access to Colab and your Google drive.
+* You may run the script on a different platform.
+Edit the file paths (directories) to properly locate your files.
 * Sentinel-2 optical data, Sentinel-3 OLCI, and altimetry data are used in this project.
 You will need an account (username and password) to download the data from the Copernicus dataspace.